ibm-cloud-architecture/refarch-eda/deployments/eventstreams/README.md

 # Install IBM Event Streams on ICP
 *(Tested on Nov 2018 on ibm-eventstreams-dev helm chart 0.1.2 on ICP 3.1)*

-You can use the `ibm-eventstreams-dev` Helm chart from ICP catalog or download the intallation image and made it available in thr ICP catalog.
+You can use the `ibm-eventstreams-dev` Helm chart from ICP catalog or download the intallation image and made it available in your ICP catalog.
 The product installation instructions can be found [here](https://ibm.github.io/event-streams/installing/installing/).

 As we do now want to rewrite the product documentation, we just want to highlight what was done for our deployment.
 Our cluster has the following characteristics:
 * Three masters also running ETCD cluster on 3 nodes